 When Mormons contact us and tell us we are wrong about a certain teaching, we answer by first explaining our teaching and giving more biblical references.
 But we don’t stop there.
 Before we close, we add some proclaiming.
 For example, once I responded to a Mormon who said we had misinterpreted Matthew 5:48.
 After explaining Matthew 5:48, I ended the email by saying:

 “I agree we can’t be perfect right now.
 The Bible says no one has done good (Romans 3:12).
 That is why Jesus had to come not only to pay for all our sins with his death but also to live a perfect life, not as our example to show us what to do, but as our substitute.
 He gives us his perfection!
 So in God’s sight, covered with his perfection, God right now considers me perfect!

 That is tremendous news.
 It gives us so much joy and confidence.
 It fills us with tremendous love for God and others.
 It motivates us to thank and praise him.

-This is also news we want to share because there is urgency for people to place all of their trust in what Jesus has already done for them.
-The only way to be perfect in God's sight is to cover yourself completely with Jesus' perfection.”
+We want to share this news because there is urgency for people to place all of their trust in what Jesus has already done for them.
+The only way to be perfect in God’s sight is to cover yourself completely with Jesus’ perfection.”